ryantate13/js-cli/README.md

     -v | --version Show the version number and quit
 ```

 Pipe data in to `js` and supply a lambda or expression to parse it with.
-The invoked expression or lambda will have `this` bound to either all of stdin or when processing line by line, the individual line.
+The invoked expression or lambda will have `this` bound to either all of stdin or when processing line by line, or the individual line when in streaming mode.
 Values returned from a lambda or the result of the expression will be logged to the console.
 Undefined or null values will not be logged.
 Promises returned will be resolved and then logged.

-Packages installed globally or in the current working directory will be accessible via `require`.
+Packages installed either globally or in the current working directory are accessible via `require` in this scope (see examples below).

 ## Examples